Daniel Dunglas Home: Alleged levitations

 A feat of low levitation by Daniel Dunglas Home was recorded by paranormal historian Frank Podmore.

 "We all saw him rise from the ground slowly to a height of about six inches, remain there for about ten seconds, and then slowly descend."
-The Balducci levitation is a levitation illusion first described by Ed Balducci.
-Its inventor is unknown.
-The performer stands at an angle facing away from the spectators.
-The performer appears to levitate a few inches above the ground.
-The effect generally does not last for more than five seconds.
-The performer's feet return to the ground, and the effect is complete.

 Home met one of his future closest friends in 1867; the young Lord Adare (later the 4th Earl of Dunraven).
 Adare was fascinated by Home, and began documenting the séances they held.
 The following year, Home was said to have levitated out of the third storey window of one room, and back in through the window of the adjoining room in front of three witnesses (Adare, Captain Wynne, and Lord Lindsay).

 Lord Adare stated that Home "swung out and in" of a window in a horizontal position.
 However, John Sladek has pointed out that all three witnesses gave contradictory information about the levitation, even contradicting themselves about specific details:

 The incident took place at 5 Buckingham Gate, Kensington (Adare); at Ashley Place, Westminster (Adare); at Victoria Street, Westminster (Lindsay).
 There was a ledge 4 inches wide below the windows (Adare); a ledge 1½ inches wide (Lindsay); no foothold at all (Lindsay); balconies 7 feet apart (Adare); no balconies at all (Lindsay).
 The windows were 85 feet from the street (Lindsay); 70 feet (Lindsay); 80 feet (Home); on the third floor (Adare); on the first floor (Adare).
 It was dark (Adare); there was a bright moonlight (Lindsay).
 Home was asleep in one room and the witnesses went into the next (Adare); Home left the witnesses in one room and went himself into the next (Adare).

 Trevor H. Hall who researched the case in detail established that the levitation took place at Ashley Place in Westminster at a height of 35 feet and suggested rather than levitating Home had stepped across a gap of four feet between two iron balconies.
 Gordon Stein also noted that the gap between the two balconies was only four feet making passing between them entirely feasible.

 Joseph McCabe wrote regarding the alleged levitation: